Slow Cooked BBQ Beef Brisket

 -

-Stir brown sugar, smoked paprika, garlic powder, onion powder, cumin, chili powder, kosher salt, and black pepper until evenly combined with no clumps.
+In a small bowl, combine brown sugar, smoked paprika, garlic powder, onion powder, cumin, chili powder, salt, and pepper.

 -